nminhhung/Write-a-Data-Science-Blog-Post/README.md

 # File Descriptions

-- project_1.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations.
+- project_1.ipynb jupyter notebook with complete analysis, answers to the questions, explanations and visualisations.
-- MER_T12_06.csv Original dataset in csv format
+- MER_T12_06.csv original dataset in csv format